What to Look for in Fire Risk Assessment Software (UK, 2026)

 5. Mobile and Tablet Friendly

 Assessors increasingly work on tablets on site.
 The software needs to work properly on those devices — not just a desktop app with a responsive wrapper bolted on.
+The features that separate a purpose-built mobile FRA app from a desktop tool with tablet support are offline capture, in-form photo workflow, and structured section forms.

 What to check: Open the tool on your tablet.
 Can you complete an assessment without pinching, zooming, or fighting the interface?